cocode/TrekBASIC/README.md

 I have not implemented an editor in basic_shell.
 While the old-style line-by-line editing might be nostalgic, modern editors are *so* much better.

+## Features

+TrekBasic has many features never found in older basics, like data breakpoints and execution traces.

 ## Terminology